 The key here is to strike a balance between being respectful of the hiring manager’s time and expressing your ongoing interest in the role.
 By doing that, you’ll get back on their radar and likely increase your chances of getting a response.

 Moreover, you can send several follow-up emails.
-You can send one within the first week and then one every following week to try to get an answer.
+You can send one within the first week and the second the following week to try to get an answer.
 Of course, if you haven’t heard from them for more than a month, it’s likely time to move on.

 #3.
 Don’t Stop Sending Job Applications